-Whether you’re interested in joining the Central Intelligence Agency or looking to get your foot in the water as an intern following law enforcement graduate school, there are numerous tactics that may soon be night and day for you.
+If you’re interested in joining a law enforcement agency following graduation from a university, there are several tactics that may soon be night and day for you.

-The following five counterintelligence techniques (except for the last one) are proven to be effective for any agent working with the CIA.
+The following five counterintelligence techniques (except for the last one) are proven to be effective for any agent working within a law enforcement or intelligence agency.

 Elicitation technique works by drawing conversation to extract information from someone, but without giving them the feeling that they’re being interrogated.